 Snoqualmie Indian Tribe

 The Snoqualmie Indian Tribe is a federally recognized tribe in the Puget Sound region of Washington State.
-Known as the People of the Moon, Snoqualmie were signatories to the Treaty of Point Elliott in 1855.
-The Tribal Government headquarters are located in East King County.
-For more information visit www.snoqualmietribe.us.
+Known as the People of the Moon, Snoqualmie tribal members were signatories to the Treaty of Point Elliott in 1855.
+For more information about the Tribe, visit www.snoqualmietribe.us.